 - Themes: UN Global Goals for Sustainable Development (SDGs), objective analysis

-- May – Project Development
+- Month 5 – Project Development

 - Themes: Theory of Change and project development frameworks

-- June – Conference Prep
+- Month 6 – Conference Prep

 - Themes: Defining learning outcomes and facilitation

 *The accelerator course will include monthly synchronous online sessions with the entire cohort and individual team assignments through an online platform.
 Originally, the accelerator was also designed to include a local in-person ‘sprint’ session with an advisor and participation in the network conference, but in light of the global pandemic, these in-person activities will be implemented only if and when it is safe to do so.

 To see if this program is a good fit for you, your project, and your team, we want to get to know you better: your vision, motivation, and interests that brought you to the accelerator and what you hope to gain from this experience.
 The first section, Team Information, should be completed as a team.
 The second section, Team Member Information, should be completed by each team member.

 Section 1: Team Information

 Discuss these questions with your teammates, and then designate one member to start the application and fill out this section first.